virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 **File creation error**

-The example below describes a creation of the same file twice and handling an error, which will occur as a result of such action execution.
+The example below describes a creation of the same file twice and handling an error, which occurs as a result of such action execution.
 Consequently, the result code of this error will be defined as *4036*.

 ```
 {